 - Repeat with the remainder of the pretzels arranging them about 2 inches apart on the baking sheets.

-- In a separate small bowl, whisk together the egg and 1 tsp water.
+- In a separate small bowl, whisk together the egg and 1 teaspoon water.

 - Brush the pretzels evenly with the egg mixture with a thin layer.